lancenacabuan/shared/README.md

 ### **Theosis: Our Holy Calling of Glorifying God by Emulating Christ and Living Set Apart in Him**

-As believers, we are called to glorify God in everything we do, reflecting His holiness, truth, and love.
-This calling, rooted deeply in the Scriptures, is beautifully expressed through the concept of **theosis**—the process of becoming united with God and transformed into His likeness through Jesus Christ and the power of the Holy Spirit.
-In this journey, we are invited not only to live set apart for God but also to emulate Christ, embodying His character and love in our daily lives.
+As believers, our ultimate calling is to glorify God, reflecting His holiness, truth, and love in every aspect of our lives.
+This profound purpose is deeply rooted in Scripture and beautifully aligned with the concept of **theosis**—the process of being united with God and transformed into His likeness through Jesus Christ and the power of the Holy Spirit.
+Far from being an abstract theological idea, theosis invites us into a life that glorifies God, emulates Christ, and is set apart for His purposes.

-The path of glorifying God, emulating Christ, and living set apart for Him is not merely a set of duties or commands.
-Rather, it is a holistic calling, an invitation into a deeper union with God, where our very lives reflect His glory and holiness, pointing others to Him.
+Our journey of transformation is not simply a matter of duty or obligation but a gracious invitation to participate in God’s divine nature.
+By His Spirit, we are empowered to reflect His character and make His glory known to the world.

 ---

 ### **Glorifying God**

-The ultimate purpose of our lives is to glorify God, a truth beautifully captured in **1 Corinthians 10:31**: "Whether, then, you eat or drink or whatever you do, do all to the glory of God."
-This isn’t just about external actions; glorifying God is about the internal transformation that flows out of our lives as we become more like Him.
-Theosis teaches us that true glory is not merely in our actions but in our hearts and minds being aligned with God’s will, allowing His character to shine through us.
+The ultimate purpose of our existence is to glorify God. **1 Corinthians 10:31** reminds us, “Whether, then, you eat or drink or whatever you do, do all to the glory of God.”
+Glorifying God goes beyond outward actions; it is about aligning our hearts, minds, and wills with His, so that every area of our lives reflects His greatness.

+We were created for this purpose, as **Isaiah 43:7** declares: “Everyone who is called by My name, and whom I have created for My glory, whom I have formed, even whom I have made.”
+Just as the heavens declare the glory of God (**Psalm 19:1**), our lives are meant to declare His greatness through our love, obedience, and faithfulness.

-As Isaiah 43:7 declares, we were created for God’s glory.
-It is through our lives—through our love, grace, and truth—that His glory is revealed to the world. **Psalm 19:1** reminds us that the heavens declare the glory of God, and in our lives, we, too, must declare His greatness.
-The work Christ accomplished perfectly glorified the Father, as He said in **John 17:4**, “I glorified You on the earth by accomplishing the work which You have given Me to do.”
-As Christ has glorified the Father, we are now called to glorify God by reflecting His nature, His goodness, and His love in every area of our lives.
+Jesus perfectly glorified the Father, saying in **John 17:4**, “I glorified You on the earth by accomplishing the work which You have given Me to do.”
+Following His example, we glorify God by living lives that reflect His character and accomplish His purposes.
+This is not achieved by our strength but through the transforming work of the Spirit within us.
+As we grow in Christlikeness, we become living testimonies of God’s glory.

 ---

 ### **Emulating Christ**

-To emulate Christ is to follow His example in humility, love, and obedience. **1 Peter 2:21** calls us to follow Jesus' steps: “For you have been called for this purpose, because Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
-Christ is the perfect image of God, the perfect example of what humanity was created to be.
-His life embodies perfect love, humility, and sacrifice.
-Through **theosis**, we are empowered by the Holy Spirit to be transformed into His likeness—our thoughts, actions, and desires conforming to His character.
+To emulate Christ is to walk as He walked, demonstrating His love, humility, and obedience in our own lives. **1 Peter 2:21** says, “For you have been called for this purpose, because Christ also suffered for you, leaving you an example, so that you would follow in His steps.”
+Christ’s life reveals what humanity was created to be—perfectly reflecting the image of God.

-Christ's humility is most clearly seen in **Philippians 2:3-5**, where we are encouraged to have His attitude: “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves.”
-Christ also commands us to love as He loved, which He exemplified through His sacrificial death on the cross.
-To emulate Christ is to live selflessly for others, to embrace His humility, and to seek His will above our own.
-As **1 John 2:6** states, “The one who says he abides in Him ought himself to walk in the same manner as He walked.”
+Emulating Christ means adopting His mindset of humility, as described in **Philippians 2:3-5**: “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves.
+Have this attitude in yourselves which was also in Christ Jesus.”
+His sacrificial love calls us to live selflessly for others, as He demonstrated through His life and death on the cross. **1 John 2:6** reminds us, “The one who says he abides in Him ought himself to walk in the same manner as He walked.”

+Through the power of the Holy Spirit, we are transformed into His likeness, reflecting His love, compassion, and righteousness in every area of our lives.
+This transformation, central to theosis, is not about achieving perfection in our own strength but about allowing Christ to live through us.

 ---

 ### **Living Set Apart**

-The call to holiness is a call to live set apart for God, rejecting the corruption of the world and pursuing a life of righteousness. **1 Peter 1:15-16** reminds us, “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”
-Holiness is not simply moral purity but a state of being consecrated to God.
-It is an active response to God’s grace, an invitation to participate in His divine nature and reflect His purity and love.
+Living set apart is the call to holiness, to be consecrated for God’s purposes. **1 Peter 1:15-16** instructs us, “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written: ‘You shall be holy, for I am holy.’”
+Holiness is more than moral purity; it is a state of being wholly devoted to God, allowing His Spirit to shape our thoughts, actions, and desires.

-In theosis, we are empowered to reflect this holiness not through our own strength but by the indwelling presence of the Holy Spirit. **2 Corinthians 3:18** speaks to this transformative process: "But we all, with unveiled faces, looking as in a mirror at the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit."
-This ongoing transformation requires our active cooperation—reading and obeying His Word, living a life of prayer, and participating in fellowship with the body of Christ.
+This calling to holiness requires rejecting the values and priorities of the world.
+As **2 Corinthians 3:18** explains, we are being transformed “from glory to glory” by the Spirit of the Lord.
+Holiness is not something we achieve by human effort but a work of God’s grace in our lives.
+By immersing ourselves in His Word, living in prayer, and participating in the fellowship of believers, we actively cooperate with His transforming power.

-Living set apart means we reject the worldly values that pull us away from God and instead live in accordance with His will.
-Theosis calls us to grow in holiness, becoming more like God in character, and bearing witness to His transformative power in our lives.
+Being set apart means embodying a life that points others to God.
+This involves living counter-culturally, reflecting the purity, love, and truth of Christ in all we do.
+Holiness is not a burden but a gift—a participation in the very life of God.

 ---

-### **Theosis: Our Eternal Purpose**
+### **Theosis: Our Eternal Destiny**

-Theosis is not merely a temporary goal; it is our eternal destiny.
-Through Christ’s redemptive work, we are reconciled to God and invited into a union with Him that transcends this life and continues into eternity. **Romans 6:5-6** affirms, “For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”
-In this union, we experience new life, freedom from sin, and the power to live as Christ lived.
+Theosis is not merely a process for this life; it is our eternal destiny.
+Through Christ’s redemptive work, we are united with Him and share in His resurrection life. **Romans 6:5-6** proclaims, “For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection.”
+In this union, we are freed from sin and empowered to live as Christ lived.

-As we grow in this divine union, we are being transformed “from glory to glory,” as **2 Corinthians 3:18** states.
-Our lives are a reflection of this transformation, which points to God’s glory and draws others into the same life-giving relationship with Him.
-Theosis is a continual process—each day bringing us closer to the full revelation of God's image in us.
+This transformation continues throughout our lives and is perfected in eternity.
+As **2 Corinthians 3:18** declares, we are being changed into God’s image “from glory to glory.”
+Theosis reminds us that our journey is one of ever-deepening union with God—a relationship that will culminate in the full revelation of His glory in us.

+Our union with Christ is not a blending of natures but a profound relational connection.
+He abides in us, and we in Him (**John 15:5**).
+This abiding relationship is the foundation of our transformation, enabling us to reflect God’s holiness and love to a watching world.

 ---

 ### **A Call to Action**

-Living a life that glorifies God, emulates Christ, and is set apart in holiness requires intentional commitment.
+Living a life that glorifies God, emulates Christ, and is set apart in holiness requires intentional commitment and dependence on God’s grace.

-- **Commit to Christlikeness:** Let Christ’s example shape your daily decisions, actions, and relationships.
-Strive to live in humility, love, and selflessness, reflecting His character.
+- **Pursue Christlikeness**: Follow Christ’s example of humility, love, and selflessness in your daily life.
+Let His character shape your decisions, relationships, and priorities.

-- **Seek Holiness:** Pursue a life that honors God by rejecting sin and worldly values.
-Set yourself apart for His purposes, living in obedience to His Word.
+- **Seek Holiness**: Commit to living a life that honors God by rejecting sin and aligning your life with His Word.
+Consecrate yourself fully to His purposes.

-- **Depend on Grace:** Trust in the unmerited grace that God provides to empower your growth.
-Theosis is not achievable by our own strength but through the Spirit’s work in us.
+- **Rely on Grace**: Remember that transformation is not achieved by human effort but by the Spirit’s work in you.
+Trust in God’s unmerited favor to empower your growth.

-- **Reflect God’s Glory:** In everything you do, strive to glorify God.
-Let your life make His presence known, whether in your actions, words, or relationships.
+- **Reflect God’s Glory**: In every aspect of your life, seek to make God’s greatness known.
+Let your words, actions, and relationships point others to Him.

 ---

-Our holy calling is a journey into deeper union with God.
-Through theosis, we are invited to become like Christ, living set apart in His holiness and reflecting His glory to the world.
-As we cooperate with God’s transforming work, we participate in His divine nature and are conformed to His image, making His greatness known.
-This is our purpose, our journey, and our eternal destiny: to glorify God in all we do and to reflect His holiness through our lives.
+Through theosis, we are invited into a journey of transformation that glorifies God, conforms us to the image of Christ, and sets us apart for His purposes.
+As we live in this holy calling, we participate in God’s divine nature and reflect His glory to the world.
+This is not only our purpose for this life but our eternal destiny: to be united with God, transformed by His Spirit, and conformed to His image.
+Let us embrace this calling with joy, humility, and gratitude, trusting in God’s grace to lead us every step of the way.